RikdeVos/install-flutter-macos/README.md

 # Install Flutter
 This guide will show you how to install [Flutter](http://flutter.io/) on MacOS, and add Flutter CLI globally.
+Run the following commands in Terminal:

 ```bash
 # Grab the latest stable version of Flutter